simp/pupmod-simp-simp_rsyslog/README.md

 ### Log Forwarding

-If you wish to set your system up to forward logs to a set of remote log servers, in either the server or client case, you should use the following:
+If you wish to set your system up to forward logs to a set of remote log servers, in either the server or client case, you should use the following in
+Hiera:

 ```yaml
 simp_rsyslog::forward_logs: true
 ```

 This will use the `$simp_options::syslog::log_servers` and `$simp_options::syslog::failover_log_servers` variables to set the targets for your logs.
 Alternatively, you can specify the targets in Hiera directly.